• Disease Overview

 Diagnosis

-A diagnosis of Snyder-Robinson syndrome can be made based on the clinical presentation and confirmed by sequencing of the SMS gene.
-However, since SRS is a rare XLID condition, more likely the diagnosis is made after whole exome sequencing (WES) identifies a mutation in the SMS gene.
-Additionally, since at present only one mutation in SMS has appeared more than once, biochemical studies (SMS activity and cellular spermidine/spermine ratios) should be conducted to absolutely insure a proper diagnosis of SRS.
+A diagnosis of Snyder-Robinson syndrome can be made based on the clinical presentation and confirmed by genetic testing identifying the variants in the SMS gene.
+However, since SRS is a rare XLID condition, it is more likely the diagnosis is made after whole exome sequencing (WES) identifies a variant in the SMS gene.
+Biochemical studies (SMS activity and cellular spermidine/spermine ratios) should be conducted to absolutely insure a proper diagnosis of SRS.

 • < Previous section